Create and edit topics in your Power Virtual Agents bot

 Select the Synonyms icon for the option you want to add additional keywords to.

-Add the keywords individually, and then once you're done adding keywords, select Done to return to the Authoring canvas.
+Add the keywords individually, and then once you're done, select Done to return to the Authoring canvas.

 Call an action

 Show a message